JxxIT/Suffie/README.md

 # Suffie
-An Electron based application for starting your servers.
+An Electron based application for starting your minecraft-servers.